Your account has an Amazon One Medical Membership

 Get treatment

-Treatment for common conditions.
-If needed, prescriptions are sent to your pharmacy or delivered to your door with Amazon Pharmacy.
+Receive your care plan.
+If appropriate, prescriptions are sent to your pharmacy or delivered to your door with Amazon Pharmacy (if eligible).

 Smiling One Medical provider delivers telehealth care